Domino’s Increases Monthly Revenue by 6% With Google Analytics 360, Google Tag Manager and Google BigQuery

 The new Google Tag Manager implementation allows Domino’s to act fast.
 Tags can now be created, reviewed, and published in days, rather than having to wait months to catch the next development cycle.
 In fact, Domino’s used Google Tag Manager to quickly implement an on-site targeting tool that captured and realized an immediate 6% increase in monthly revenue—percentage points that would have been lost each month the project was delayed.

 Lastly, connecting CRM data with digital analytics data provided Domino’s with greater visibility into how marketing efforts influence customers.
 This has enabled the Domino’s marketing team to make better budget allocation decisions and further improve ROI.
 The team can also customize powerful reports and dashboards to communicate its successes to business stakeholders.

-With Google Analytics Premium in place, Domino’s benefits from data-informed decision-making.
-Going forward, DBi will continue to help Domino’s leverage every ounce of value made possible by Google Analytics Premium.
+With Google Analytics 360 in place, Domino’s benefits from data-informed decision-making.
+Going forward, DBi will continue to help Domino’s leverage every ounce of value made possible by Google Analytics 360.
 Customized solutions, including Google Tag Manager and Google BigQuery, drive deeper customer understanding and better marketing strategies.